actigraph/ActiLifeManual/docs/menus.rst

 Download…” as shown in Figure 20.

 .. figure:: /img/ClinicalReportOnDownload.png
-   :alt:
+   :alt: Clinical Report on Download

-Figure 20 - Clinical Report on Download
+   Clinical Report on Download

 The report can also be generated after a data download through the tools menu.
 Select the \*.agd file that was generated from an ActiSleep or